 1.4.
 Education, Youth and Technology (french) Education in the values of culture and Peace through the Social Economy Plateforme des Organization de Jeunesse.
 Toulépleu, Côte d'Ivoire 15.15-16.15 Room A4 Artisanal mining cooperative, coaching young people in their careers CENADEP-Red Proddes.
 Kolwazi, Democratic Republic of the Congo The Social and Solidarity Economy at the service of employment and social inclusion Nouvelle-Aquitaine Region.
-Bordeaux, France 1.5.
+Bordeaux, France Room E 1.5.
 Education, Youth and Technology Impact @ Work: Promotion, mobilization, creation of companies and support for the social entrepreneurship of young people in Algeria Algerian Center For Social Entrepreneurship.
-Algiers, Algeria KOTO and its Model Application: Holistic Approach of Education and Training for the Disadvantaged Youth 15.15-16.15 Room E Know One Teach One.
+Algiers, Algeria KOTO and its Model Application: Holistic Approach of Education and Training for the Disadvantaged Youth 15.15-16.15 Know One Teach One.
 Hanoi-Saigon, Vietnam Start and create a company from the university as a team: how to create a company when you are 20 years old and you integrate "millennials and baby boomers" Stay Bigel SLL.
 Bilbao, Basque Country, Spain Contributory learning territory and creation of SSE activities in popular neighborhoods Etp Plaine Commune.
 Saint-Denis, France 16.15-16.30 Hall Break

 WORKSHOP SESSION 2 Theatre Room A1 2.1.
 MONDRAGON Story 16.30-17.30 The Story of MONDRAGON Full session by MONDRAGON Corporation and Lanki 2.2 Social Economy and citizenship in cooperation: transformation binomial Rural Urban Linkage through Vegetable Market for Poverty Alleviation in Dhankuta Municipality Town Development Fund.
-Kathmandu, Nepal Room A2 The changing role of SSE, the people-centered economy, in the future of work: based on the stories of three cities-Bilbao, Seoul and Quebec.
-16.30-17.30 Seoul Social Economy Center.
+Kathmandu, Nepal The changing role of SSE, the people-centered economy, in the future of work: based on the stories of three cities-Bilbao, Seoul and Quebec.
+16.30-17.30 Room A2 Seoul Social Economy Center.
 Seoul, Republic of Korea Women's initiatives to extend the social protection network in Cameroon: the case of the association "Estrella" National network of the EES.
 Yaoundé, Cameroon MARES from Madrid: Resilient urban ecosystems for a Sustainable Economy City of Madrid.
-Madrid, Spain 2.3.
+Madrid, Spain Room A3 2.3.
 Fundraising and other tools for the creation and sustainability of Social Economy initiatives Partnering with SMG (Seoul Metropolitan Government) on a Youth Social Innovation Investment Program Crevisse Partners.
-Seoul, Republic of Korea Chantiér's financial instruments of Social Economy and investment 16.30-17.30 Room A3 Fiducie du chantier de l'économie sociale.
+Seoul, Republic of Korea Chantiér's financial instruments of Social Economy and investment 16.30-17.30 Fiducie du chantier de l'économie sociale.
 Montréal, Canada Investor Clubs for alternative and local management of solidarity savings Association of CIGALES of Brittany.
 Rennes, France The Working World: An Innovative Non-Extractive Model to Finance the Worker Cooperative Movement The working world.
 New York, USA

 16.30-17.30 Room A4 2.4.
-Social Economy in the objectives of the 2030 Agenda for Sustainable Development (english) Social Economy and the 2030 Agenda: Localizing Goals, Co-Creating Policies Full session coordinated by UNRISD: 1.
-Mr. Ilcheong Yi 2.
-Ms. Joannah Caborn Wengler 3.
-Mr. Sergio Sandoval Room E 2.5.
+Entrepreneurship and Social Innovation (English) How can cities foster social entrepreneurship and social innovation for more inclusive and sustainable growth?
+Full session coordinated by OECD Room E 2.5.
+FULL SESSION GSEF.
 Youth and Social Economy Youth Involvement in Social and Solidarity Economy (SSE) - How the young actors have changed the society through SSE 16.30-18.00 Workshop coordinated by GSEF.
-Moderator: Ms. Ariane Lim, PhilSEN/YSEN, Philippines Mr. Laurent Levesque- Aile Jeunesse du Chantier de l'economie Sociale, Canada Mr. Baudouin Kola- Acteurs Pour une Économie Solidaire au Togo (APES Togo), Togo Mr. Alois Sajo- Young Social Entrepreneurs Network(YSEN), India Ms. Ana Aguirre- Young Eurooean Cooperators Network(YECN), Spain
+Moderator: Ms. Ariane Lim, PhilSEN/YSEN, Philippines Mr. Laurent Levesque- Aile Jeunesse du Chantier de l'economie Sociale, Canada Mr. Koboyo Kola- Acteurs Pour une Économie Solidaire au Togo (APES Togo), Togo Mr. Alois Sajo- Young Social Entrepreneurs Network(YSEN), India Ms. Ana Aguirre- Young Eurooean Cooperators Network(YECN), Spain